 Moldova became a Party to the WHO Framework Convention on Tobacco Control on May 4, 2009.

 The law prohibits smoking in all enclosed and semi-enclosed public places and workplaces as well as all public places managed by healthcare facilities, educational institutions, and local public authorities.
 Designated smoking areas are permitted in semi-open places, which are defined as any place that is less than 50 percent enclosed.
 Smoking is prohibited on all means of public transportation, including taxis.
 With respect to outdoor places, the law prohibits smoking at amusement parks; children’s playground; and in outdoor areas managed by healthcare facilities, educational institutions, and central and local authorities.
 The law also prohibits smoking within 10 meters of an entrance to an enclosed public place, including windows or air intake units.

 Law No. 278-XVI of December 14, 2007 on tobacco and tobacco articles is the primary law on tobacco control and covers many aspects of tobacco control, including but not limited to: restrictions on smoking in public places, production and sale of tobacco products, and tobacco packaging and labeling measures.
-The law was amended several times, and most recently amended on May 29, 2015 by comprehensive tobacco control measures.
+The law was amended several times, including comprehensive amendments in May 2015.
 Additionally, the Law No. 1227-XIII of June 27, 1999 on advertising (as amended) duplicates many of the advertising restrictions.
 The Criminal Code of the Republic of Moldova No. 218-XVI contains the penalties for violations of the tobacco control laws.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.